 dynaCERT announced lab test results for its HG1 unit for class 8 trucks in November 2016.
 After 20-plus hours of testing, the Automotive Centre of Excellence (ACE) verified HydraGEN™ fuel savings and emissions reductions.
 “We are thrilled with the recently announced third party validation and testing results,” Payne stated.
 “The HydraGEN™’s capability to reach up to 40 percent in the reduction of greenhouse gases and over 19 percent in fuel savings met and exceeded our expectations.
 Trucks equipped with the HydraGEN™ unit can reduce particulate matter by over 65 percent, significantly reducing the black smoke being emitted into the environment.”
 In October 2016, dynaCERT also took possession of a new 8,000 square foot facility.
 The new lease expansion provides the capacity to produce 2,000 HydraGEN™ units per shift monthly, at a retail price of US$8,750 or US$10,000 installed.
 In November 2016, the company engaged in further consultation to increase total production capacity to 6,000 units per month to fulfill anticipated sales.

 Diesel Trucking Market

-Carbon emission reduction and increased full economy are the HydraGenTM’s two most critical features for the transportation industry of today and tomorrow.
+Carbon emission reduction and increased fuel economy are the HydraGENTM’s two most critical features for the transportation industry of today and tomorrow.

 The U.S. trucking industry represents an estimated 15.5 million trucks with an average of 192,000 new trucks sold each year and accounts for nearly 13 percent of the nation’s total fuel consumption.
 Fuel is the number one largest fixed cost for the trucking industry.